sigmorphon/sigmorphon.github.io/sharedtasks/2020/task0.md

 Participants’ system description papers will be handled through softconf.
 The link will be provided a week before submission.

+## ICGI Shared Task

+This year, [ICGI 2020](https://icgi2020.lis-lab.fr) is hosting a [sister shared task](https://aryamccarthy.github.io/icgi2020/) on morphological inflection.
+The task focuses on 10 languages with data originally from UniMorph which have undergone additional inspection by linguists.
+The task will be evaluated with several novel evaluation metrics to more closely investigate properties of different models, and focus on the generalizability of morphological systems.
+Submissions should be monolingual models.
+The timeline and similarity of task enables models developed for SIGMORPHON to easily be minimally-adapted and submitted to the ICGI task as well.
+We strongly encourage participants to submit to both, to enable people from both communities to benefit from each other and allow greater discussion about morphology!

 ## References

+Anastasopoulos and Neubig. [“Pushing the Limits of Low-Resource Morphological Inflection.”](https://www.aclweb.org/anthology/D19-1091/) Proceedings of EMNLP 2019.

+Cotterell et al. [“CoNLL-SIGMORPHON 2017 Shared Task: Universal Morphological Reinflection in 52 Languages.”](https://www.aclweb.org/anthology/K17-2001/) Proceedings of the CoNLL-SIGMORPHON 2017 Shared Task.

+Cotterell et al. [“The CoNLL–SIGMORPHON 2018 Shared Task: Universal Morphological Reinflection.”](https://www.aclweb.org/anthology/K18-3001/) Proceedings of the CoNLL–SIGMORPHON 2018 Shared Task: Universal Morphological Reinflection.

+Devlin et al. [“BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.”](https://www.aclweb.org/anthology/N19-1423/) Proceedings of NAACL 2019.

+Vaswani et al. [“Attention is All You Need.”](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) Proceedings of NeurIPS 2017.

+&nbsp;
-Introduction into morphology:
+*Introduction into morphology:*
 &nbsp;&nbsp;&nbsp; Haspelmath, M. (2002). [*Understanding Morphology*](https://www.researchgate.net/publication/271018639_Understanding_Morphology).
-Oxford University Press, USA.
+Oxford University Press,
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; USA.
 &nbsp;&nbsp;&nbsp; Aronoff, M., & Fudeman, K. (2011). [*What is Morphology?*](http://www.ucd.ie/artspgs/introling/Aronoffmorphology.pdf) (Vol. 8).
 John Wiley & Sons.

-More detailed studies on morphological typology:
+*More detailed studies on morphological typology:*
 &nbsp;&nbsp;&nbsp; Baerman, M. (Ed.).
 (2015). *The Oxford Handbook of Inflection*.
-Oxford University Press, USA.
+Oxford University Press,
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; USA.
 &nbsp;&nbsp;&nbsp; Song, J. J. (2014). *Linguistic Typology: Morphology and Syntax*.
 Routledge.
 &nbsp;&nbsp;&nbsp; Song, J. J. (2010). *The Oxford handbook of Linguistic Typology*.
 USA.
 &nbsp;&nbsp;&nbsp; Malchukov, A. and Spencer, A. (2008). *The Handbook of Case*.
-Oxford University Press, USA.
+Oxford University Press,

-Language-specific descriptions:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; USA.

+*Language-specific descriptions:*
 &nbsp;&nbsp;&nbsp; You may find more detailed information on some languages here: [https://langsci-press.org/series](https://langsci-press.org/series)